Starting at 9:40am MST, go to: https://live.hosted.events/Heartofthecity/

 Philanthropists of an earlier era gave us some of Canada’s historic city parks.
 In our current era of limited budgets and increasing demand for city park space, philanthropic dollars can mean the difference between a great idea staying on the page and a new park coming to life.
 This panel discussion will explore how philanthropic initiatives are generating new park spaces, dynamic programming and revitalizing existing parks.

-- Tamara Rebanks, Director and Chair, The W. Garfield Weston Foundation
+- Tamara Rebanks, Chair, Conservation Committee, The W. Garfield Weston Foundation

 - Carolyn Scotchmer, Regional Manager, TD Friends of the Environment Foundation